skip to main content

 On an annual basis, the employee’s flexible work pattern arrangements should be reviewed.
 If the employee's home is one of their work locations, the manager should also review their completed Health, safety, and wellbeing self-assessment.

 A formal review of the agreement should take place every 2 years.
 This is to allow a review of the employee’s situation and to consider other employee requests.
-If the agreement is being ended, the employee should be given reasonable notice of the date of the change to their work pattern.
+If the agreement is being ended, the employee should be given 3 months’ notice of the date of the change to their work pattern unless mutually agreed otherwise.

 The review could form part of the job planning process for medical and dental staff.
 For all other employees, it could form part of the appraisal process.